 Here are better pictures of the scion.
 The right picture below shows how much the pith has swollen, just like a cutting trying to root.
 The left picture shows the nice cambium callus that has developed all around the perimeter.
-It seems that the scion is doing all the work in plumeria grafting.
+It seems that the scion is doing all the work in plu doing all the work in plumeria grafting.
 Plumeria scions contain a lot of sap, stored in the pith, and can remain alive on their own for months.
 It is this stored sap that allows the scion to do all the action in making the graft work.